You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Lipitor (Atorvastatin)

-Lipitor is a cholesterol-lowering medication used to treat high cholesterol and triglycerides.
+Lipitor is a prescription medication used to lower cholesterol levels in the blood.
 It belongs to a class of medications called statins, which work by inhibiting the production of cholesterol in the liver.
+By reducing cholesterol levels, Lipitor can help prevent heart disease, heart attacks, and strokes.

-Torsemide is a diuretic medication used to treat conditions such as edema, hypertension, and congestive heart failure.
-It works by increasing urine production, which helps to remove excess fluids from the body.
+Torsemide is a diuretic medication used to treat high blood pressure and edema (swelling caused by excess fluid in the body).
+It works by increasing the amount of urine produced by the kidneys, which helps to remove excess fluid from the body and lower blood pressure.

-Lipitor can increase the risk of muscle damage (rhabdomyolysis) when taken with Torsemide.
-This is because both medications can cause muscle damage, and the combination may increase this risk.
+* Increased risk of muscle damage: Lipitor can increase the risk of muscle damage (myopathy) when taken with Torsemide.
+This is because both medications can affect the levels of certain enzymes in the blood, which can lead to muscle damage.

 Adjusting Dosage: What You Need to Know